YAS-SIIN/AnswerQuestion-Csharp/README.md

-Write a Java command line program that gives me two options.
+Write a Csharp console application that gives me two options.
 One to ask a specific question and the other option is to add questions and their answers

 Therefore the following restrictions apply: